Year 6 Mrs. Horan

 Children's Planners, Reading books and Log books should be in school at all times.

-Children also are choosing a Word of the Week by Friday.
+Children also are choosing a Word of the Week for Monday.

 Welcome to Year 6.
 We hope you like our welcoming self-portraits!